enkidevs/curriculum/sql/dql/aggregate-queries/count-clause.md

 ---
 ## Practice

-We have a table `"location"`.
+We have a table `location`.
 It has data stating the region each location belongs to.
 How many locations are there in each region?
 Display the result ordered by regions.

 | id  | region_id | name          |
 |-----|-----------|---------------|